 Fewer tourists means fewer crowds and better access to all prominent attractions.

-Icelandic krona fell by 0.6%, which means you can get more bang for the same amount of bucks.
+Icelandic krona fell by 0.6% since last year, which means you can get more bang for the same amount of bucks.

 Marked Iceland with flag in map

 In Iceland, there are loads of ways to get around.

 You can rent a car or campervan, or base yourself out of Reykjavik.
 Last winter, campervan and rental car prices dropped by around 33%.